What’s it like being an Alabama fan? Lots of titles and some angst in all those big games.

 “Oh, absolutely not,” Mallory says.

-At the convention center, Josh Larson of Columbus, Ohio, Alabama class of 2000, waits to get a photo of a giant “2022” championship logo.
+At the convention center, Josh Larson of Columbus, Ohio, Alabama Class of 2000, waits to get a photo of a giant “2022” championship logo.
 Imagine how many numbers Alabama fans have photographed.

 At his sixth title game since January 2010, he remembers when Saban’s first team made the Independence Bowl (felt great) and when Larson used to project which bowl Alabama might get (hardly ever needed anymore).

 He suggests something about the close games: There’s an easing of the nerves, yes, but it’s not from the titles.
 “It’s more a confidence in Coach Saban, more a confidence in what they have accomplished.”
-Five of the last six Alabama-Georgia games (since 2012) have seen Georgia lead 21-10, 20-7, 28-14, 24-17 and 10-0 — and go 0-5.
+Five of the past six Alabama-Georgia games (since 2012) have seen Georgia lead 21-10, 20-7, 28-14, 24-17 and 10-0 — and go 0-5.
 Playoff realities might have eased occasional losses because only a second loss quashes the dream.
-And when Alabama actually didn’t make the playoff in 2019, Larson went to the Citrus Bowl stomping of Michigan, during which, “Even at the Citrus Bowl, we were seeing an unbelievable performance.”
+And when Alabama didn’t make the playoff in 2019, Larson went to the Citrus Bowl stomping of Michigan, during which, “Even at the Citrus Bowl, we were seeing an unbelievable performance.”

-It seems to go on and on and on, and it keeps fiddling with the message Larson tries to convey to his 17-year-old sons: “I continue to tell them, ‘Guys, this will come to an end at some point,’ and then every time I tell them that, we make the national championship (game) the next year.”
+It seems to go on and on and on, and it keeps fiddling with the message Larson tries to convey to his 17-year-old sons: “I continue to tell them, ‘Guys, this will come to an end at some point,’ and then every time I tell them that, we make the national championship [game] the next year.”

 Through the wide convention hallways walk Kody and Ashley Vest, small-business owners from Hartselle, Ala., along I-65 not far from Huntsville.
 They’ve got Alabama championship photos up in their living room, but they’re missing one (vs. Notre Dame, January 2013), and it does say something when a big display still can lack one.
-Ashley wears a No. 22 INGRAM jersey — Mark Ingram — and it does say something that an Alabama fan could choose a recent-years shirt from among four Heisman Trophy winners (plus one runner-up).
+Ashley wears a No. 22 Mark Ingram jersey, and it does say something that an Alabama fan could choose a recent-years shirt from among four Heisman Trophy winners (plus one runner-up).

 In conversation, Kody pinpoints something about the January 2019 championship game that might illustrate how Alabama pain differs from other pain.
-“For some reason that one hurt,” he said of the 44-16 loss to Clemson in Santa Clara, Calif., “because to me, I felt like we had a great team,” which went 14-1 with eye-popping talent.
+“For some reason, that one hurt,” he said of the 44-16 loss to Clemson, “because to me, I felt like we had a great team,” which went 14-1 with eye-popping talent.
 So maybe with Alabama fans circa 2022, pain comes not via devastation from rare chances missed, for the chances are not rare; maybe it comes with disappointment over an excellent team unrewarded.
 It’s a different strand of pain.

 By telephone across Indianapolis, Wilson thinks a dynasty “makes you really appreciate what you have,” a common chord among Alabama fans, but brings no decline in midgame tension.
 “No, no,” he said.
 “I don’t think it makes people any less nervous.
-I think it almost makes it more intense, more, kind of on the edge of your seat.”
+I think it almost makes it more intense, more kind of on the edge of your seat.”

 Why?
 Maybe it’s the presence of a rare exhilaration, which brings along a fear of losing same.